Phlow/feeling-responsive/index.md

 widget-3:
     title: Download Theme
     url: '/design/portfolio/'
     text: '<em>Feeling Responsive</em> is totally free and licensed under the MIT License.
-You can make it your own and do with it what you want.
+Make it your own and do with it what you want.
 Grab your copy or clone it at GitHub and start your website with it.
-Then tell me via <a href="http://twitter.com/phlow">Twitter @phlow</a>.'
+Then tell me via Twitter <a href="http://twitter.com/phlow">@phlow</a>.'
     image: github-303x182.jpg
 ---